EricDar12/TaskTracker/README.md

 # TaskTracker
-A time-based task tracker built in WPF and written in C#
+A time-based task tracker built in WPF using C#